matter-labs/eip1962/documentation/README.md

 ## Examples of what can be done using Ethereum and this precompile

-- BLS signatures can not be used with aggregation of public keys in both G1 or G2 (don't be confused with BLS12 curve!) and can be made with 128 bits of security (existing BN254 precompile provides 80 bits by latest estimates).
+- BLS signatures can not be used with aggregation of public keys in both G1 or G2 (don't be confused with BLS12 curve!) and can be made with 128 bits of security by utilization of new elliptic curves (existing BN254 precompile provides 80 bits by latest estimates).
 Applications of this can be e.g. mutlisignatures, sidechains or DAOs
 - Feature reach privacy solutions as described in Zexe and was demonstrated by recent work of EY can be implemented using BLS12-377 curve and it's embeddings that use Ate pairing with k=6 embedding degree
 - Cheaper verification of Bulletproofs due to multiexponentiation operation both for range proofs and privacy, as well as for arithmetic circuits
 - Now it's possible to implement Schnorr signatures verification and various modifications including off-chain aggregations/multisignatures like MuSig and numerous variants